Metal-catalyzed cyclopropanations: Stereoselective variants

-Scope and Limitations
+Scope and limitations

-Cyclopropanation of olefins with diazocarbonyl compounds is most commonly accomplished using rhodium carboxylate complexes, although copper was originally used.
+Cyclopropanation of olefins with diazocarbonyl compounds is commonly accomplished using rhodium carboxylate complexes, although copper was originally used.
 The scope of the olefin is generally quite broad—electron-rich, neutral, and electron-poor olefins have all been cyclopropanated efficiently using rhodium-based catalyst systems.
 This section describes the various classes of diazocarbonyl compounds that react with olefins under rhodium catalysis to afford cyclopropanes.

 Diazoacetates that possess a single carbonyl substituent attached to the diazo carbon, have been used for the cyclopropanation of a wide array of olefins.
 Diastereoselectivity for the (E) cyclopropane increases as the size of the ester group increases.
 In addition, adding electron density to the catalyst (for instance by replacing acetate ligands with acetamide, acam) increases the diastereoselectivity of the reaction.